On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance

-where $I_{i}^{b}$ equals $1$ if the observation $x_{i}$ did not appear in the bootstrap $b$ and $0$ otherwise.
+where $I_{i}^{b}$ equals $1$ if the observation $x_{i}$ did not appear in the $b^{\text{th}}$ BS, and $0$ otherwise.
 This is to avoid the bias occurring from training and testing on the same observations.
-The classifier is trained on the $b\textsuperscript{th}$ bootstrap $\mathbf{X}^{\ast b}$ and tested on the observation $x_{i}$; the procedure is repeated for $B$ bootstraps.
-On the other hand, the definition introduced in~\cite{Efron1993AnIntroduction} follows the same motivation of~\cite{Efron1983EstimatingTheError}, i.e., testing on those observations not included in the training set.
-However, it averages over the bootstraps rather than observations.
-It was introduced this way to provide an analogue to the partitioned (``stared'') variant of the CVK.
-Formally,
+The classifier is trained on the $b\textsuperscript{th}$ BS, $\mathbf{X}^{\ast b}$, and tested on the observation $x_{i}$; the procedure is repeated for $B$ bootstraps.
+The partitioned variant was defined as

-Both variants~\eqref{EqLOOerr} and~\eqref{EqStarErr} estimate the expectation (over the training and testing sets) of the error rate, but with different summation order (one sums first over the observations and the other sums first over the bootstraps).
+Both variants~\eqref{EqLOOerr} and~\eqref{EqStarErr} estimate the expectation (over the training and testing sets) of the error rate, but with different summation order, to approximate the two empirical distributions of the BS replications and the left-out observations.
 Both variants establish the parallelism with the CV variants of previous sections.
 However, it can be proven that (\APPENDIX) (1) they are not equal either for finite bootstraps $B$ or asymptotically as $B\rightarrow\infty$.
-(2) the ratio between the two estimators does not depend on the classifier; rather it depends on the sampling mechanism (exactly as was the case for the CVKM).
-Since the LOOB estimator is a smooth variant in contrast to the ``stared'' one, we prefer the former, and send it to Section~\ref{sec:theoritical-critique} for comparison with other estimators.
+(2) The ratio between the two estimators does not depend on the classifier; rather it depends on the sampling mechanism (exactly as was the case for the CVKM).